universalsafetyformat/usf_website/content/en/tools/USFedit/getting_started/_index.md

 ## Defining a Transformation

 After creating a SafetyMeasureType it is possible to create/navigate to the transformation describing the steps which need to be performed to secure the system.
 There is a context menu command available for the SafetyMeasureType (“USF->Show Transformation”) which will initialize a transformation file located in the USF Project if no transformation was specified or just opens the transformation if it is already present.
 The initial created transformation file will already contain the specified parameters defined for the SafetyMeasureType but needs manual synchronized later on (at the moment) if they are changed in the SafetyMeasureType.
-Figure 4 16 shows the DMR transformation as an example.
+The following figure shows the DMR transformation as an example.

 ![Transformation Example](transformation_example.png "Transformation Example")